Holland St & College Ave Mobility Improvements

 The city should remove parking and add bicycle and bus lanes to increase safe green transit options and speed up travel for busses.

-Greg over 3 years ago
+Greg about 4 years ago

 I really love how much outdoor dining space we have now, and I really hope we can continue to have that flexibility in spring/summer to convert parking into tables.
 I think a design where tables primarily occupy parking space probably makes the most sense, as then it can be rapidly repurposed without re-striping the road.
 But it would take serious commitment from the city to not just give it back to parking.